-To verify the connector version number on Windows:
+To verify the connector version number in Windows:

-From the Start menu, go to ODBC Data Sources.
+1. From the Start menu, go to ODBC Data Sources.

-Make sure to select the ODBC Data Source Administrator that has the same bitness as the client application that you are using to connect to SQL Server.
+Note: Make sure to select the ODBC Data Source Administrator that has the same bitness as the client application that you are using to connect to SQL Server.

-2. Click the Drivers tab and then find the Simba SQL Server ODBC Connector in the list of ODBC connectors that are installed on your system.
+Click the Drivers tab and then find the Simba SQL Server ODBC Connector in the list of ODBC Connectors that are installed on your system.
 The version number is displayed in the Version column.

-Creating a Data Source Name on Windows
+Creating a Data Source Name in Windows